Stepan Bandera: Views

-Dmytro Dontsov's book Nationalism (Ukrainian: Націоналізм) was published in 1926.

 According to historian Grzegorz Rossoliński-Liebe, "Bandera's worldview was shaped by numerous far-right values and concepts including ultranationalism, fascism, racism, and antisemitism; by fascination with violence; by the belief that only war could establish a Ukrainian state; and by hostility to democracy, communism, and socialism.
 Like other young Ukrainian nationalists, he combined extremism with religion and used religion to sacralize politics and violence."
-Historian Timothy Snyder described Bandera as a fascist who "aimed to make of Ukraine a one-party fascist dictatorship without national minorities".
+Historian Timothy Snyder described Bandera as a politician who "aimed to make of Ukraine a one-party fascist dictatorship without national minorities".
 Historian John-Paul Himka writes that Bandera remained true to the fascist ideology to the end.
-Ukrainian historian Andrii Portnov writes that Bandera remained a proponent of authoritarian and violent politics until his death.

 Historian Per Anders Rudling said that Bandera and his followers "advocated the selective breeding to create a 'pure' Ukrainian race", and that "the OUN shared the fascist attributes of anti-liberalism, anti-conservatism, and anti-communism, an armed party, totalitarianism, antisemitism, Führerprinzip, and adoption of fascist greetings.
 Its leaders eagerly emphasized to Hitler and Ribbentrop that they shared the Nazi Weltanschauung and a commitment to a fascist New Europe."